-Over the years I have developed a nutrition strategy that support the muscular and systemic training load.
-This can be broken down in three different components: routine nutrition, effort nutrition and recovery nutrition.
-Routine nutrition is concerned with daily food intake (meals, snacks, hydration, supplements), effort nutrition is implemented during long runs and races (fuel, supplements and hydration) and recovery nutrition comes into play when effort has stopped and the body needs to repair and regenerate.
+Over the years I have developed a nutrition strategy that supports the muscular and systemic training load.
+This can be broken down into three different components: routine nutrition, effort nutrition, and recovery nutrition.
+Routine nutrition is concerned with daily food intake (meals, snacks, hydration, supplements), effort nutrition is implemented during long runs and races (fuel, supplements, and hydration) and recovery nutrition comes into play when effort has stopped and the body needs to repair and regenerate.
 One thing to remember is that there are no hard rules here.
-Nutrition needs to be tailored to genetic make-up, athletic level and circumstances.
-On other words my nutrition strategy is only specific to me but I do hope that the following points can help inspire many ultra athletes design their own strategy.
+Nutrition needs to be tailored to genetic make-up, athletic level, and circumstances.
+In other words my nutrition strategy is only specific to me but I do hope that the following points can help inspire many ultra athletes design their own strategy.

 I’ve been signed up for the UTMB (Ultra-Trail du Mont-Blanc) for a couple of months now and I realized I haven’t really shared any information about the training and preparation for the race.

 The event takes place this coming August 30th with a start in Chamonix, France.
 Organized by The North Face the UTMB is a 105 miles ultra marathon with 31,500 feet of elevation gain (more than climbing Mt Everest from sea level!) and a cut off time of 46 hours.
 At 4,810 m (15,782 ft) the Mont Blanc is the highest mountain in Western Europe.
 2300 athletes will run around the mountain, going through France, Italy, and Switzerland.
 It’s the first ultra during which I will have to carry my passport.